alecritson/Placid-Statamic/Readme.md

 		headers:
 			Authorization: token OAUTH-TOKEN

-*The query array works out as ‘q=London,uk’ in the url*
+The query array works out as `q=London,uk` in the url

 **If you use `access_token` it will be appended to the url, if you use the `headers` array then it will be sent through the request headers.**
 ## Usage